Proposed Prairie Creek Mine Operation:

 100% of the tailings from the mill will be placed underground in a form of paste backfill mix generated from the new paste backfill plant.
 The paste backfill plant is being designed by Kovit Engineering Ltd., of Sudbury, Ontario.
 The remainder of the DMS reject and mine development waste will report to a waste rock pile facility located near the mine.

-At the end of the Mine’s life, the Site will be reclaimed.
+At the end of the Mine’s life, the Mine Site will be reclaimed.
 The underground development will be fully backfilled so as to help limit the movement of groundwater.
 The objective is to create a seal to minimize the movement of groundwater in the mine workings and limit the release of any contaminants.
 The waste rock pile will be covered with a clay-rich soil to limit infiltration and seepage.
-Site buildings and infrastructure, if deemed not to have any future use, will be dismantled and the Site will be returned to its natural setting.
+Mine Site buildings and infrastructure, if deemed not to have any future use, will be dismantled and the Mine Site will be returned to its natural setting.